-Local authorities are required to submit their annual progress report to the 2.6 Scottish Government and to other statutory consultees12 by the end of June each year.
-This is a change from the previous deadline of end April, to allow authorities more time to gather information and ratify data.
-All reports, except action plans, must be submitted electronically via the Report Submission Website.13 If the Scottish Government does not accept the conclusion of a local authority's report, then the authority will be invited to provide written comments justifying their decision within a specified deadline set out in the appraisal letter.
+2.6 Local authorities are required to submit their APR to the Scottish Government and to other statutory consultees7 by the end of June each year.
+All air quality reports, must be submitted electronically via the Report Submission Website.
+If the Scottish Government does not accept the conclusion of a local authority's report, then the authority will be invited to provide written comments justifying their decision within a specified deadline set out in the appraisal letter.
+SEPA will also provide written comments on reports once they have been submitted.

-2.7 Local authorities who wish to seek clarification on the findings of the appraisal process should in the first instance contact the Helpdesk for further advice.
-The Helpdesk can discuss the details of individual cases and provide advice on responding to any points raised in the appraisal.
+2.7 Local authorities who wish to seek clarification on the findings of the appraisal process should in the first instance contact the LAQM Helpdesk for further advice.
+The LAQM Helpdesk can discuss the details of individual cases and provide advice on responding to any points raised in the appraisal.
 Details are provided in Table 2.2.